Conference Size: Limited to 4000 attendees

 Please read carefully.

 - Applications will be reviewed and confirmations will be sent via email following the approval of the registration application.
-Registration applications are generally processed within 3-5 days of submission.
+Registration applications are generally processed within 3 to 5 days of submission.

 - Individuals are required to complete their own applications to ensure that the information is accurate and complete.

-- No registration substitutions will be allowed.
-Registrants will be asked to provide government issued photo identification when picking up registration materials on-site.
+- Registrants will be asked to provide government issued photo identification when picking up registration materials on-site.
 This policy is to ensure equal access for all participants.

 - Tour groups and travel agents are not permitted to use the CROI registration site to secure multiple registrations.

-- If you cancel your application prior to completing the registration process and being accepted, there will be no cancellation fee.
+- If you cancel your application prior to being accepted and completing the registration process, there will be no cancellation fee.

-- If you cancel after completing your registration, but prior to January 19, 2016, you will receive a refund of your registration fee less a $150 administration fee.
+- If you cancel after being accepted and completing your registration prior to January 10, 2017, you will receive a refund of your registration fee less a $150 administration fee.
+Any registration cancellations after January 10, 2017, will not be refunded.